zhomgwu/timer/README.md

 ```
 CTimer::getInstance()->update();
 ```
-in you main loop on you application.
+in your application main loop.

 use
 ```